sufleR/sql_query/README.md

 # SqlQuery

-Ruby gem to load SQL queries from `.sql.erb` templates using ERB.
+Ruby gem to load SQL queries from templates using ERB.

 It makes working with pure SQL easier with syntax highlighting.

 Let's you clean your Ruby code from SQL strings.

+Supported extensions: `.sql.erb` or `.erb.sql`

 ## Installation